Skip to main content

 Popular posts from this blog

-A Local's Guide to Kura Sushi Tokyo: Best Locations, How to Order & What to Eat
+Kura Sushi Tokyo Guide: Best Locations, English Menu & What to Order

 🟢 Great-in-Tokyo — Great experience you can enjoy in Tokyo.
-Planning to eat sushi in Tokyo but feeling a bit intimidated?
-Don't worry.
-This guide introduces the perfect place to build your "Sushi Confidence": Kura Sushi.
-We cover the best tourist-friendly locations in Tokyo, how to order, and the absolute top 5 items you must try as a beginner.
-Last updated: 2026-03-29 Introduction Kura Sushi is one of Japan's most beloved conveyor-belt sushi chains.
+Planning to try Kura Sushi in Tokyo but not sure which branch to choose?
+This guide covers tourist-friendly locations, English ordering tips, and five beginner-friendly items that make conveyor-belt sushi easy and fun.
+Last updated: 2026-05-25 Introduction Kura Sushi is one of Japan's most beloved conveyor-belt sushi chains.
 Loved by everyone from children to adults, it is especially famous for being incredibly welcoming to international travelers.
 Many first-time visitors feel nervous about sushi in Japan.
 Kura Sushi removes that stress with English tablets, clear pricing, and a relaxed atmosphere.
 Why Kura Sushi Is Perfect for First-Time Visitors Think of Kura Sushi as the ultimate "Practice Ground" to get used to Japanese sushi culture.
-It is designed to lower every psychological hurdle you might have: ...
+It is designed to lower every psychological hurdle you might have: No language barrier: Order everything via an English touchscreen tablet.
+Freed...